Mamoon794/employee-handbook/deliverables/D1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+Whether someone is searching for workplace-related laws or private company policies, efficiently finding this information can be a daunting task.
+A Google search often leads to inconsistent results consisting of hard-to-interpret legal jargon and most companies use hard-to-navigate platforms like SharePoint to share documents.
+Our product directly solves this issue by providing a simple interface for users to ask questions and get instant answers.
+This can be especially beneficial for people who are afraid to ask questions due to nervousness or fear of sounding unknowledgeable, including new hires.

+There are many benefits to our chatbot-based web app:
+- Instant, judgment-free access to reliable information
+Users can privately ask sensitive or “simple” questions without fear of judgment.
+This encourages engagement, while increasing access to crucial knowledge.

+- Time-saving and ease-of-use
+Digging through HR manuals or waiting for HR replies is too time-consuming.
+The chatbot allows users to get fast answers with links to relevant public laws or internal documents for verification.

+- Better accuracy and discoverability
+Answers are backed by specific PDFs and links from public policy resources or company-uploaded documents.

+- Customized information for various users
+Public users access Canadian and provincial workplace rights, while private employees can log in to query company-specific policies.
+Company representatives can upload company documents and manage employees.
+Hence, the experience is highly relevant to each user group.

+Robofy’s HR Policy Chatbot is a similar AI assistant that helps employees access internal company policies and workplace guidelines.
+However, Robofy is designed for internal use.
+Our product expands on this by also considering users searching for information about public labor laws.

+Glean AI offers enterprise-wide search across platforms like Slack, Jira, GitHub, etc. It’s a complex tool designed for broad internal knowledge management.
+In contrast, our product is a standalone solution focused on delivering workplace policy information.
+It’s especially suited to small businesses without large IT teams.

+Our product delivers value by empowering employees (B2C) and helping companies improve internal communication and policy accessibility (B2B).

+Furthermore, our partner, Rivvi, supports transparency and empowerment.
+Our product aligns with these values by enhancing access to essential workplace knowledge that directly affects employee morale and confidence.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

  * At least 5 user stories concerning the main features of the application - note that this can broken down further